isabella232/journeys.en/help/using/reporting/reporting.md

 These tabs give you access to the following items:

 * **[!UICONTROL Panels]**: add a blank panel or freeform to your report to start filtering your data.
-For more on this, refer to the Adding panels section
+For more on this, refer to the [Adding panels](../reporting/reportingcreating.md#adding-panels) section
 * **[!UICONTROL Visualizations]**: drag and drop a selection of visualization items to give your report a graphical dimension.
-For more on this, refer to the Adding visualizations section.
+For more on this, refer to the [Adding visualizations](../reporting/reportingcreating.md#adding-visualizations) section.
 * **[!UICONTROL Components]**: customize your reports with different dimensions, metrics, segments and time periods.
+For more on this, refer to the [Adding components](../reporting/reportingcreating.md#adding-components) section.

 ## Journey summary template {#ootb-template}